FZoltanI/originalroleplay/README.md

 > [!CAUTION]
 > **Don't fall for scams, don't pay for the gamemode, as this is the original gamemode, which is now publicly and freely available to everyone!**

+**UPDATE (2024.
+12. 02.):**
+Recently, a new scam has been spreading where certain individuals use the name and identity of the original team to advertise the reopening of the original OriginalRoleplay.

+> [!CAUTION]
+> **The official Multi Theft Auto server of OriginalRoleplay was shut down in February 2023 and WILL NEVER REOPEN! - The original team DOES NOT engage with MTA and WILL NOT do so in the future!**
+> If you come across such claims, please report them!
+(Carlos' official Discord username: carloswhite [Carlos.#3756]; The official OriginalRoleplay Discord server link: https://discord.gg/original-roleplay-gta-rp-652897662307270667 - any other server or account is a scam!)